-Figure 132: Ship model by courtesy of Chantiers de l'Atlantique, Saint-Nazaire

-For the calculation of dynamic mode frequencies, a difference is made between the fully coupled modes and the structural modes modified by the additional fluid mass:
+Figure 137: Ship model by courtesy of Chantiers de l'Atlantique, Saint-Nazaire difference is made between the fully coupled modes and the structural modes modified by the additional fluid mass:

 - The calculation of real eigenvalues and mode shapes of the coupled structure is realized by a simultaneous vector iteration.
 The specification of a number of modes and an upper frequency limit is supported.
-The special formulation of the algorithm used is capable of solving very large eigenvalue problems in an efficient way. - The added mass problem can be solved with the standard structural eigenvalue solver (see page

-83), where the mass of the fluid is taken into account to calculate the structural modes.
+The special formulation of the algorithm used is capable of solving very large eigenvalue problems in an efficient way. - The added mass problem can be solved with the standard structural eigenvalue solver (see page 82), where the mass of the fluid is taken into account to calculate the structural modes.

-The runtime for a coupled eigenvalue analysis in case of large models with a high number of modes can be drastically reduced by the MLDR method (see page 85).
+The runtime for a coupled eigenvalue analysis in case of large models with a high number of modes can be drastically reduced by the MLDR method (see page 84).